arrow-kt/arrow-website/content/docs/learn/typed-errors/working-with-typed-errors.md

 The second approach is describing errors as part of the _computation context_ of the function.
 In that case the ability to finish with logical failures is represented by having `Raise<E>` be part of the context or scope of the function.
-Kotlin offers two choices here: we can use an extension receiver or using the more modern context receivers.
+Kotlin offers two choices here: we can use an extension receiver, and in the future we may use context parameters.

 ```
 // Raise<UserNotFound> is extension receiver
 fun Raise<UserNotFound>.findUser(id: UserId): User
-// Raise<UserNotFound> is context receiver
+// Raise<UserNotFound> is context parameter
-context(Raise<UserNotFound>) fun findUser(id: UserId): User
+context(_: Raise<UserNotFound>) fun findUser(id: UserId): User
 ```

 Let's define a simple program that _raises_ a _logical failure_ of `UserNotFound` or returns a `User`.
 We can represent this both as a value `Either<UserNotFound, User>`, and as a _computation_ (using `Raise<UserNotFound>`).